egecam/TaskManagerApp/README.md

 This project is a simple todo list web application.
 I've developed this project to improve my abilities to development with NoSQL DB, APIs and MVC pattern.

 I used MongoDB Atlas for NoSQL database and Mongoose for DB connection.
+Also I deployed the project to Heroku.
+Click [here](https://nodejs-taskmanagerapp.herokuapp.com/) for demo.

 ## Technologies
 Project is created with: